Dear Employer Brand Professionals,

 YOUR CANDIDATES: Communicate, Communicate

-- Develop communications by audience (recruiters, hiring managers, pipeline candidates, furloughed employees, interns, candidates with offers, etc.) and provide insight into the situation, the impact on hiring, and what they can expect as next steps
+- Develop communications by audience (recruiters, hiring managers, pipeline candidates, furloughed employees, interns, candidates with offers, etc.) and provide insight into the situation, the impact on hiring, and what they can expect as next steps (download our candidate communications framework no login needed)

 - Interview or survey employees to understand how they are adapting to remote work